-Woman Who Caused Lockdown of Columbine and Denver School Found Dead
+Woman Kills Herself After Sparking School Closings Over Columbine Threat

 A Florida woman who is said to be infatuated with the Columbine school shooting and posed a “credible threat” to the Denver area community and schools was found dead Wednesday, the FBI has said.

 Sol Pais, 18, was armed when she was found dead on Wednesday, the FBI said.
-She died of a self-inflicted gunshot wound, Jefferson County Sheriff Jeff Shrader said at a news conference.
+She had apparently killed herself, Jefferson County Sheriff Jeff Shrader said at a news conference.

-The FBI Denver office said in a tweet on Wednesday that Pais was deceased.
-A spokesperson for the office did not immediately respond to a request for comment.

 Earlier in the day, the FBI said in a tweet that there was “investigative activity” near Mount Evans in Colorado.
 In a followup tweet, the FBI said there is “no longer a threat to the community.”